| | |

 3. Practice

-Then, use our free Syllable vs. Not a Syllable Sorting worksheet (download the pdf for free below!)
-This activity will help students locate vowels within words, and then practice reading both real words and nonsense words as they apply the rule of closed syllables.
+We love this Syllable vs. Not a Syllable Sorting worksheet!
+This activity will help students locate vowels within words and syllables.
+Then, they’ll practice reading both real words and nonsense words as they apply the rule of closed syllables.

 👉 Be sure the child is saying the short sound of the vowel for the closed syllable words.
-This will tell you whether or not he or she understands the concept of closed syllables or whether additional teaching and modeling is needed.
+This will tell you whether they understand the concept of closed syllables or whether additional teaching and modeling is needed.

-Once they have demonstrated an understanding of closed syllables, you can move on to the next syllable type – Open syllables.
+Once your students have demonstrated an understanding of closed syllables, including 2 syllable words made up of closed syllables, you can move on to the next syllable type: open syllables with long vowels.

 Three worksheets on a green background with the text, "Free Printables Closed Syllable Worksheets."